Veronica Lake Movie style IconFebruary 9, 2015

 The Veronica Lake template

-The hair definitely takes centre stage, with dresses that have little or no embellishments.
+The Veronica Lake hairstyle definitely takes centre stage, with dresses that have little or no embellishments.
 There can be sequins, and they’re always figure hugging with subtle cleavage.
 Lots of black, sequins and lace and some red too, scarlet with discreet accessories.
 Emphasis is on immaculate make-up and hair, the clothes are secondary, you don’t want to draw attention away from it with gawdy clothes.
 Dresses are usually v necked and tight over the chest, with halter necks and long sleeves.
 Strapless dresses with bandeau tops were popular too, giving a perfect sculpture to the upper body.

-Veronica never wore anything revealing, her clothes always covered her, leaving it all to the imagination.
+Veronica Lake never wore anything revealing, her clothes always covered her, leaving it all to the imagination.
 Some red lips and heels are de rigeur with perfectly manicured nails to complete the look.
 That’s the mystique of the Lake style, plenty of attitude and an invitation to find out more – but only if she likes you.